Environmental Issues in Pre-Modern China

 - DOI: 10.1093/obo/9780199920082-0087

-These works have made major contributions, over roughly 1993 to 2013, to articulating the foundations and concerns of pre-modern Chinese environmental history as it is currently practiced.
+The majority of these works have made major contributions, over roughly 1993 to 2013, to articulating the foundations and concerns of pre-modern Chinese environmental history as it is currently practiced.
 Given the field’s own relatively recent history and the considerable range of its subject matter—in terms of chronological reach, geographic scale, intellectual interdisciplinarity, and global diversity—a discrete set of voices, even one arguing around a consensus, has had no real opportunity to emerge.
 These works, nevertheless, tend to share a not-always-latent conviction that pre-modern China’s unquestionably impressive management of its environment was generally precarious.
 Instability peaked in the 19th century because of the escalating tempo and scale of change under considerable population pressure.
 The Chinese Environmental History Newsletter can represent this quasi-consensus at its earliest stages, for which Elvin 1993 presents perhaps the most fully articulated version.
 Menzies 1994 exemplifies an extended study of a primary specialized topic at this early point.
-Elvin 2004 may represent the discourse’s most recent iteration as a selective overview, “weighted toward the last thousand [years] [11th to 21st century]” and broadly centered on a particular subject—deforestation (p. xvii) —while Marks 2012 is much the most ambitious and comprehensive representation to date.
+Elvin 2004 may represent the discourse’s most recent iteration as a selective overview, “weighted toward the last thousand [years] [11th to 21st century]” and broadly centered on a particular subject—deforestation (p. xvii)—while Marks 2012 is much the most ambitious and comprehensive representation to date.
 Pomeranz 1995 provides a stimulating contrast to this quasi-consensus, the implications of which have yet to be fully worked out.
 With a focus on the key transitional period of the Qing, Zhu 2007 explains why the Chinese-language scholarship has not yet been in a position to contribute substantially to this debate, although this is changing rapidly.
 The one chronologically outlying work, Keightley 1983, has been included for its strong environmental focus on the period before the environmental turn of the 1990s.
 It also triggered controversy over the nature of the north China paleoenvironment in which classical agriculture originated, as well as over the possibly swiddening character of that agriculture.
 Controversy aside, in many respects work on early China, a period that largely predates written records, may be considered the most extensive application of environmental historical methods prior to their more formal emergence in the 1990s.
 In recognition of this fact, Elvin and Liu 1998, cited under Anthologies, has tried to define environmental history as based on a more extensive written record than the more archaeologically driven work on China’s mainly unwritten “prehistory.”
+Finally, Zhao 2016 may stand as an emerging example of works devoted to a particular dynasty’s comprehensive environmental relations.

 Chinese Environmental History Newsletter.
 1994–1996.